I live by design principles: clarity, purpose, and precision.

 Staying healthy has been a core part of my life since I picked up a dumbbell 10 years ago.
 I’ve always tried to stay disciplined with training, nutrition, and sleep, because maintaining mental clarity is key to keeping pace with the evolving demands of UX design.

-Over the years, I’ve explored a wide range of resistance training—from bodybuilding and powerlifting to calisthenics and the Spartan Race you see on the left.
-These experiences taught me how to push through discomfort, stay adaptable, and trust the process—lessons that mirror the mindset needed in design: staying prepared, open to failure, and committed to continuous improvement.
+Over the years, I’ve explored a wide range of resistance training, from bodybuilding and powerlifting to calisthenics and the Spartan Race you see above.
+These experiences taught me how to push through discomfort, stay adaptable, and trust the process, lessons that mirror the mindset needed in design: staying prepared, open to failure, and committed to continuous improvement.

 You never really know how something will go until you try, whether it’s a new training method or a challenging design task.
 What matters is showing up, doing your best, asking questions, and learning as you go.